Antillean nighthawk: Habitat and distribution

 Their breeding habitat is open country of the Greater Antilles, the Lesser Antilles, the Bahamas, and the Florida Keys in the United States.
 They usually nest on bare ground, sometimes in raised locations including stumps or gravel roofs.
 They especially favor recently cleared areas in forests, airport fields, cane fields and pastures.
+Little is known about migration habits, although there is some evidence of migration routes to North and Central South America.

 Breeding

 The Antillean nighthawk migrates out of its breeding range after raising its young.
 It still remains unknown where the birds spend the winter.

 The two eggs are laid directly on bare ground - there is no nest.
 Incubation is performed largely by the female and lasts for about 20 days.
 Young fledge at about 20 days of age.

 Diet

 They catch flying insects on the wing, mainly foraging near dawn and dusk (crepuscular) or sometimes at night with a full moon.

 Call

 The call is a short pikadik usually heard overhead.
 The common nighthawk occasionally will make a similar call, but it is not as consistent.
-In the Dominican Republic and Puerto Rico, the bird is called querequequé, an onomatopoeic term which originates in Taíno.
+In the Dominican Republic, the bird is called querebebé; in Puerto Rico, the bird is called querequequé.
+Both are onomatopoeic terms which originate in Taíno.